prokorpio/everything_190/README.md

 ## ReadMe for Running the RL experiment
 For running experiments
 1. Using initializer.py and trainer.py, obtain Checkpoints of BasicCNN at initialization, epoch 0,2,5,90.
 Name properly within initializer.py and trainer.py.
-Edit environment.py functions to load the said checkpoint with the naming convention used.
+Edit environment.py functions to load the said checkpoints (i.e. reset_to_k_90, reset_to_init_1, etc.) with the naming convention used.

 2. Run main_script.py.
 Name the XP numbers in increments of 5.